ikostan/Exercism_Python_Track/README.md

 ### Setting up Python3 virtual environment on Windows machine

  1. open CMD
- 2. navigate to project directory, for example:<br/>
+ 2. navigate to project directory, for example:
 ```bash
 cd C:\Users\superadmin\Desktop\Python\CodinGame
 ```
- 3. run following command:<br/>
+ 3. run following command:
 ```bash
 pip install virtualenv
 ```
- 4. run following command:<br/>
+ 4. run following command:
 ```bash
 virtualenv venv --python=python
 ```

-### Python3 virtual environment activation on Windows machine<br/>
+### Python3 virtual environment activation on Windows machine

-On Windows, the equivalent activate script is in the Scripts folder.<br/>
+On Windows, the equivalent activate script is in the Scripts folder.
 ```bash
 > \path\to\env\Scripts\activate
 ```
-And type 'deactivate' to undo the changes.<br/>
+And type 'deactivate' to undo the changes.

 [Source](https://virtualenv.pypa.io/en/stable/userguide/)<br/>

 ### How to delete multiples files in Git

 -   In the command-line, navigate to your local repository.
 -   Ensure you are in the default branch:<br/>
 ```bash
 git checkout master
 ```
-- The rm -r command will recursively remove your folder:<br/>
+-   The rm -r command will recursively remove your folder:
 ```bash
 git rm -r folder-name
 ```
-- Commit the change:<br/>
+-   Commit the change:
 ```bash
 git commit -m "Remove duplicated directory"
 ```